MAX-786/kika/docs/getting-started.md

 npm run dev
 ```

-This opens the overlay window with DevTools attached.
+This opens the Kika overlay and the Settings window (or tray icon).

 ## macOS Accessibility Permissions